 To introduce this, we brought a hint of it to the homepage: the links in the “CSF for Transformational Education” and “CSF for Accreditation” presentations appear beneath an image as little rounded text boxes in this variable-width, centered layout.
 And below that, the job titles across all schools close out the homepage as a console display on an engineer’s grid, albeit at a fixed width since they are a list of similar items.

 To help emphasize the differences among the various role-based dashboards, each has a different background color, generated by Coolors based on the site’s anchor color, Payne’s Grey.
-They’re a nice bunch of colors:
+They’re a nice bunch:

 - Manage SESIP: Rackley #5B85AA